Small business owners wear many hats, crunching numbers one minute and resolving customer complaints the next.

 Sales and customer service are also integral given that you are the face of your company.
 From connecting with people to creating authentic sales pitches, your business simply won’t stay afloat without sales skills.

-Finally, marketing skills will allow you to develop a solid backbone for your company, from posting on social media yourself to overseeing the efforts of your marketing team.
+Finally, marketing skills will allow you to develop a solid backbone for your company, from posting on social media yourself or coordinating an sms marketing campaign, to overseeing the efforts of your marketing team.

 The good news is that upskilling doesn’t require you to go back to university.
 Short courses and diplomas help you build on your existing knowledge and experience, harnessing these skills in a structured manner to improve your business.